1958–1959 Kalat rebellion: Negotiations and Surrender

 However, around 160 insurgents, including Nauroz Khan and his son, were trialed in a military court in Machh district.
-Nauroz Khan, his son, and five other family members were sentenced to death on the charges of rebellion and killing of Pakistani troops.
+Nauroz Khan, his son, and five other family members were sentenced to death on the charges of treason and killing of Pakistani troops.

-On July 15, 1960 seven of the leaders were executed by hanging in Hyderabad Jail.
+On 15 July 1960, seven of the leaders were executed by hanging in Hyderabad Jail.
 Nowroz was spared execution on account of his age, but died in Kohlu Jail in 1964.
 The Khan of Kalat was subsequently forgiven and freed.